 - Five ways I show that the Male/Female Binary is a Myth, and a Social Construct.
 Nature has always Created Sexual Variety and Diversity.

-- Two diagnosis that bring in the cash $$ for surgeons, psychiatrist, and therapist: Disorders of Sex Development, and Gender Dysphoria
+- Two diagnoses that bring in the cash $$ for surgeons, psychiatrist, and therapist: Disorders of Sex Development, and Gender Dysphoria

 - INTERSEX Erasure Hurts!
 Examples of Misguidance from Doctors.